 If an ad is doing well you can increase your ad spend.
 If it’s under-performing, you can decrease ad spend or pause it.

-11. Google AdWords allows you to run numerous Campaigns for Your Marketing Needs
+11. Run Numerous Campaigns for Your Marketing Needs

 What is great about Google Ads is that you can run just as many ad campaigns as for your marketing goals.